meetkabeershah/meetkabeershah.github.io/_posts/2016-9-25-How-do-you-find-the-largest-and-smallest-number-for-an-unsorted-integer-array.md

 ---
 layout: post
-title: How do you find the largest and smallest number for an unsorted integer array in typescript/javascript?
+title: How do you find the largest and smallest number for an unsorted integer array in typescript or javascript?
 ---

 One of the most famous interview questions is:

 > How do you find the largest and smallest number for an unsorted integer array?

 This question relates to data structures.
 Hence can be implemented using any language or approach.
-I suggest the javascript/typescript implementation as this:
+I suggest the typescript or javascript implementation as this:

 ```
 const numbers = [2, 40, 9, 21, 1, 16, 24];